 All infants should have their Apgar score measured at 1 minute after delivery.
 The 1 minute Apgar score is a good method of measuring the infant’s general condition after birth.
-If the Apgar score is normal, the score usually does not need to be repeated.
+If the Apgar score is normal, the score usually does not need to be repeated at 5 minutes.
 However, in many clinics and hospitals the Apgar score is still repeated routinely at 5 minutes.
 Unfortunately many of these normal infants are needlessly removed from their mother’s skin-to-skin care to have the 5 minute Apgar score determined.

 However, if the 1 minute Apgar score is low, the score must be repeated at 5 minutes and every 5 minutes thereafter while the infant is being resuscitated.
 This gives a very good assessment of the success or failure of the attempts at resuscitation.
 With successful resuscitation the Apgar score will increase to normal.

 The Apgar score at 1 minute should be 7 or more out of a possible 10.
 As almost all infants have blue hands and feet immediately after birth, a 1 minute Apgar score of 10 is rare.
-The Apgar score at 5 minutes, and thereafter, should be 7 or more.
+The Apgar score at 5 minutes, and thereafter, should also be 7 or more.